4 Good Reasons to Become an Electrician

 3. Plenty of Advancement Opportunities Exist

 By getting your journeyman/woman certification and a lot of experience in the electrical trade, you can go after higher-paying supervisory positions.
 Or, in some cases, you can even launch your own contracting business.

-Plus, if you are thinking about starting your own company one day, then consider this: In 2014, the average annual revenue for a small or medium electrical contractor in Canada was over $526,000.***
+Plus, if you are thinking about starting your own company one day, then consider this: According to Industry Canada, the average annual revenue for a small or medium electrical contractor in Canada was over $517,000 in 2018.

 4. The Future Job Outlook Is Very Promising

 Canadians are always going to need electricity.
 And the demand for it will keep rising as the nation's population increases and its towns and cities grow.
 New homes and offices will need wiring.
 Renovation projects will need improved electrical systems.
 And industrial and energy companies will need workers to help carry out major expansion plans.

 A ManpowerGroup report from 2018 found that jobs for skilled tradespeople (such as electricians) had been among the most difficult to fill in Canada over the preceding 10 years.
 In fact, 25 percent of employers surveyed said it was getting more difficult to find qualified people for such roles.
 Clearly, opportunities could be abundant for people with the right skill sets.